ellakoa/postcard-poem/content/posts/chasing-the-tides.md

 alt: "111"
 poem: |-
-  I chanced upon Kingsdown beach chasing the drama of a spring tide
+  I chanced upon Kingsdown beach tucked away on this easterly reach chasing the drama of a spring tide
   The waves were crashing and dutifully high
+  Yet it was the light bathing
+  this easterly reach
-  Yet it was the light bathing the beach that had me returning again and again
+  that had me returning again and again
-  What a sight, the morning light
-  Washing over the sea, soft yet bright.
+  The morning light soft yet bright.

   It was by chance, on one such trip that as the sun arose, the tide slipped away